7

 8

-The Cyberster avoids the slightly too-high side profile that makes many EVs look a bit awkward, thanks to SAIC’s ‘ultra-thin’ battery cell design (at 110mm, the 77kWh pack is less than the height of a Coke can), which sits within an extra-long wheelbase to avoid displeasingly long overhangs (cough, cough, BMW Z4).
+The Cyberster avoids the slightly too-high side profile that makes many EVs look a bit awkward, thanks to SAIC’s ‘ultra-thin’ battery cell design (at 110mm, pack is less than the height of a Coke can), which sits within an extra-long wheelbase to avoid displeasingly long overhangs.
 Does it look like a modern MG B?
-No. Instead it looks convincingly like a modern supercar (an impression furthered by the powered scissor doors and black masks on the rear end that mimic air tunnels).
-Love the arrow-shaped rear indicators, too.
+No. Instead it looks convincingly like a modern supercar (an impression furthered by the powered scissor doors and black masks on the rear end that mimic air tunnels); a little too much in some ways, considering how derivative some of its features seem (the Alfa Romeo-style nose, Aston Martin-apeing pinched waistline, Lotus-like aero features, and Maserati Spyder-homage rear end.

-Calling it a baby supercar is absolutely not a stretch, by the way, when the Cyberster shares its headline 0-62mph time with the deified McLaren F1.
-Yes, really, for £50k.
-How have they made it so affordable?
-The use of proven parts certainly helps: the platform is shared with the 4 EV, as are the permanent magnet synchronous motors.
-The configurable steering was co-developed with Bosch, the brakes are from Brembo and Continental and the EV-specific tyres are Pirelli P Zeros.
+And calling this something of a baby supercar is not such a stretch considering that the Cyberster shares its headline 0-62mph acceleration time with the deified McLaren F1.
+Even in top-of-the-range form, remember, this is a £60k car.
+The use of proven parts has certainly helped to keep it affordable: the car's platform is shared with the smaller 4 EV, and the permanent magnet synchronous motors are of a familiar type - and you can have either one of those, producing 335bhp for the rear axle, or one per axle producing a combined 503bhp.
+The configurable steering was co-developed with Bosch, the brakes are from Brembo and Continental, and the EV-specific tyres are Pirelli P Zeros.

 However you might feel about MG’s new Chinese identity, it’s gratifying to know that a not insignificant amount of the proper work on this trad-not-trad roadster was done in the UK, at Longbridge.
 Engineers contributed to the tuning of the ride, handling, steering, springs, dampers, roll bars, powertrain and ADAS, refinement, lights and charging system.